Blueprint Travelers - Travel Site

 There is a train that will take you to the top of the mountain.
 Estação Cosme Velho is the base train station for this train and the destination you can enter into Uber or Google Maps for directions.
 You should purchase a ticket in advance from the official website here.
 This will just be a voucher and you will have to redeem it at the ticket office at the base of the train.
 Although you pick a departure time for the train, you need to arrive at the station 30 minutes in advance.
 From there, you will be directed onto the train that will take you to the top.

 The other way to get up there is with a van.
 You can purchase tickets for the vans at this website.
-The van tickets are valid for 30 days if the visibility is poor, you can contact them to reschedule.
+The van tickets are valid for 30 days.
+This means that if the visibility is poor, you can contact them to reschedule.
 The first ride up is at 7:30 am and the final ride down is at 6:30 pm.
+The vans depart from different places around Rio de Janeiro, making them very convenient depending on where you are staying.

-We took the train at 4:30 pm to try and get up there when crowds started to thin.
-After getting off the train, we took a series of stairs and escalators to reach the very top.
-When we got up there, it was incredibly packed, and it didn’t help that it was really hot!
-However, as the evening progressed, the crowds regressed somewhat and it was more pleasant to watch the sunset.
+To get to enjoy the sunset at the top, we recommend taking the train at 1.5 – 2 hours prior to the sunset try and get up to the top when crowds start to thin.
+After getting off the train, you will take a series of stairs and escalators to reach the very top.
+It will most likely be incredibly packed at the top so make sure to bring a bottle of water to keep yourself hydrated.
+However, as the evening progresses, the crowds will regress somewhat and it will be more pleasant to watch the sunset.
 In addition to the statue, in the base of the monument is a small chapel that you can discover.
-The final train departs from the top at 6:30 so don’t miss it!
+Make sure to ask in advance for the final train or van departure from the top of the mountain so you don’t miss it!

 Via Hiking